 Psychiatrists specialize in mental health.
-Since schizophrenia is a serious and complicated disorder, psychiatrists tend to put their treatment focus on helping the ill person to recover from the mental disability it causes.
-Thus it is highly possible that a psychiatrist may overlook risk factors\ that have a significant effect on an ill individual's health, or miss symptoms that indicate a medical disease.
+Since schizophrenia is a serious and complicated disorder, psychiatrists tend to put their treatment focus on helping the person to recover from the mental disability it causes.
+While psychiatrists are medical doctors, their expertise in diagnosing and treating physical health issues is not the same as that of a family doctor or internal medicine specialist (the opposite being true as well; i.e., GPs and internal medicine specialists do not have expertise in diagnosing and treating mental health issues).
+Psychiatrists often refer to the family doctors if they suspect physical health issues, but it is important for patients to see a family doctor on a regular basis for routine checkup, as with everyone.

-In the medical field, it is not clear who is responsible for diagnosing and treating medical disorders in people with schizophrenia.
 A treating psychiatrist may assume that the individual with schizophrenia is healthy unless otherwise informed, or is being monitored for medical fitness by a physician.
-Many ill people, however, do not have a family doctor, and have difficulty getting access to one.
+Many people, however, do not have a family doctor, and have difficulty getting access to one.
 There are shortages of physicians in various communities across Canada, and many family physicians will not take new patients.
-Ill individuals may, therefore, be relying upon the treating psychiatrist for overall health care.
+Individuals may, therefore, be relying upon the treating psychiatrist for overall health care.
 If this is the case, it is important that the psychiatrist be aware of this situation, and understands that the patient depends on him/her to monitor for illnesses associated with schizophrenia.

-It is a good idea for family members of people with schizophrenia to consult with the ill person's treating psychiatrist on a regular basis (e.g., annually, semi-annually, or as required), especially if there are no other physicians involved in their loved one's care.
-(Please note that if the ill person is over the age of eighteen years, the family may require a written consent of the patient before the psychiatrist will discuss the case.
-For more information please refer to Chapter II, Coping with Schizophrenia, section on Confidentiality.)
-The family and ill person should discuss overall physical and mental health with the psychiatrist, and appropriate testing for physical and mental condition should be performed (see Chapter 5, Early Intervention, section on What to Look for in Assessments).
-Complete psychological and physical assessments should provide information that will give the ill individual and his/her family as clear a picture as possible on the status of the illness, as well as overall medical health.
+It is a good idea for family members of people with schizophrenia to consult with the person's psychiatrist on a regular basis (e.g., annually, semi-annually, or as required), especially if there are no other physicians involved in their loved one's care.
+(Please note that if the person is over the age of 18 years, the family may require the written consent of the patient before the psychiatrist will discuss the case.
+For more information, please refer to Chapter 11: Coping with Schizophrenia, the section on confidentiality.)
+The family and person should discuss overall physical and mental health with the psychiatrist, and appropriate testing for physical and mental condition should be performed.
+Complete psychological and physical assessments should provide information that will give the individual and his/her family as clear a picture as possible on the status of the illness, as well as overall medical health.
 It is essential that any existing medical problems be fully investigated.
-They cannot only pose a serious medical risk to the ill person (e.g., heart disease), but they could also contribute to more severe psychoses, leading to depression and a greater likelihood of attempts at suicide.
 Many health problems can be treated (e.g., diabetes, obesity) either with medicines or adjustments in diet or lifestyle.
-The sooner a problem is detected, the more likely it can be controlled, and then the risk the concern poses to the health of the ill person is decreased.
+The sooner a problem is detected, the more likely it is to be controlled, and then the risk the concern poses to the health of the person is decreased.